GrammaTech/gtirb/README.md

 - `[component]` is either `stable`, which holds the last versioned release, or `unstable`, which holds the HEAD of the repository.
 Ubuntu 18 is no longer supported, and unstable packages are no longer available for that platform.
+1.10.7 is the last supported release on Ubuntu 18.
+Unstable packages and newer stable packages will not be available for Ubuntu 18.

 > **NOTE:** On ubuntu18, gtirb-pprinter and ddisasm packages depend on a boost
 > package from a PPA.
 You can add it like this: `add-apt-repository